 The Moschonisia were a group of twenty-two islands situated just off the coast of Ayvali.
 The largest of the islands was called Moschonisi (Tr: Cunda Adasi or Alibey Adasi) and the town of the island was also called Moschonisi.
 The entire population throughout the Moschonisia islands was 9,000 while the island of Moschonisi had a population of 6,000, all Greeks.19 The town of Moschonisi comprised five churches and an equal number of monasteries, while in total there were fifty churches throughout the islands.

 The persecution of the Greeks of Moschonisi followed a similar course to that of the Greeks of Aivali.
-It began in May 1914 with boycotts and violence that led many to flee the island.
+It began in May 1914 with boycotts and violence and was followed by deportations to the interior of Asia Minor.
 A report of 12 December 1914 describes how churches were looted and men and women tortured and beaten while the Bishop Photios, various priests and prominent men were imprisoned in a mill for days.
-There were also searches to find men who had deserted from their conscription into Christian only labor battalions.
-During these searches crowds of bashibazouks were seen waiting surrounding the town awaiting the signal to enter and loot and destroy.
+There were also searches to find men who had deserted from their conscription into Ottoman labor battalions.
+During these searches crowds of bashibazouks surrounded the town awaiting the signal to enter and loot and destroy.
 The Military Governor was heard saying: "One or two more such searches and the city will be emptied of its men.
 Then we will kick the women into the sea."
 20

 The church of St.Trinity on Moschonisi desecrated by the Turks, its sacred objects broken and thrown out of the church.
 Source: Hellenic Literary and Historical Archive.

-In 1915 the Greeks of Moschonisi were deported to Aivali and in 1917 they were deported to Smyrna and the Bursa vilayets along with the general population of Aivali.
+The Greeks of Moschonisi were deported to Aivali and then scattered among Turkish villages in the vilayets of Bursa and Smyrna.
 Many died during these deportations.
 After they were deported, their churches were turned into warehouses and stables, their religious ornaments and artwork desecrated and destroyed and their houses made uninhabitable.

-The last phase of the persecution of the Greeks of Moschonisi came in September 1922.
-Unlike the Greeks of Aivali who were rescued and taken to safety on neighboring Greek islands and to Greece, the remaining Greeks of Moschonisi were slaughtered en masse.
-Panayiotis Bibela survived conscription into the slave battalions at Aivali in September of 1922 because he was the secretary of the tax department for the schools of Ayvali.
-Regarding the fate of the Greeks of Moschonisi Bibela recounted:
+The last phase of the persecution of the Greeks of Moschonisi came in September 1922 when the remaining Greeks of Moschonisi were slaughtered en masse.
+Panayiotis Bibela survived deportation to the interior of Turkey in 1922 because he was secretary of the tax department for the schools of Ayvali.
+Regarding the fate of the Greeks of Moschonisi, Bibela recounted: